MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-governance-actions.md

 ---
-title: Governing connected apps
+title: Classic portal -  Governing connected apps
-description: This article lists and describes all the governance actions that can be taken in Defender for Cloud Apps and the log messages that track them. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article lists and describes all the governance actions that can be taken in Defender for Cloud Apps and the log messages that track them. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---

-# Governing connected apps
+# Classic portal: Governing connected apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]